bradhenson/RFID_Reader/README.md

 return to a normal operating state (Ready to Read).
 The timeout can be adjusted by changing the numerical value defined as TIMEOUT.

+The LCD backlight is set to turn off if the device is left inthe Ready to Read state for a specified number of cycles.
+Once the device exits the Ready to Read state, either by pressing the programming button or swiping a card, the LCD backlight will turn back on.

+At start up the device will check to see if there is an SD card present.
+If no SD card is present, a message will be displayed stating to check the card and recycle power.
+This will not stop the unit from functioning normally, but will indicate that the logfile will not be written to until the issue with the SD card is cleared up.
+Additionally, if the SD card is not available upon a successful unlock (match), then the an error message will be displayed stating to check the card and recycle power.
+This error will not stop the relay pin from becoming active.
+It only indicates that the logfile will not be updated.

+In the event that all programmed cards are not available to get passed the requirement for a Master card swipe when entering programming mode, it is possible to bypass this requirement if digital pin 9 is pulled to ground when the LCD prompts for a Master Card.

 Hardware connections are as followed:
 -------------------------------------
 - Arduino 4 to RFID Rx